 The County Clerk is an elected position, serving a four year term.
-The clerk is responsible for issuing and the filing of marriage licenses, keeping records of births, deaths, assumed names, co-partnerships, concealed weapon permits, veterans discharges, notary bonds, filing for Circuit Court and processing of passport applications.
-The clerk administers all Election functions required by law, in addition to tabulating ballots and training all election inspectors within the County.
+The Clerk is responsible for issuing and the filing of marriage licenses, keeping records of births, deaths, assumed names, co-partnerships, concealed weapon permits, veterans discharges, notary bonds, filing for Circuit Court and Family Court.
+The Clerk administers all election functions required by law, in addition to tabulating ballots and training all election inspectors within the County.

 Jodi Fetting - County Clerk

 Check here to find out if you are registered and also where you can cast your vote.

 Election results and sample ballots are posted here.